- Is a 9 gene panel that includes assessment of non-coding variants.

-The Blueprint Genetics Neurofibromatosis Panel is a seven gene panel.
+The Blueprint Genetics Neurofibromatosis Panel (test code MA1501):

 Neurofibromatosis type 1 and 2 are autosomal dominant conditions.
-The panel is efficient in differential diagnosis of neurofibromatosis and related disorders, such as Legius syndrome (SPRED1), multiple lentigines syndrome (LEOPARD syndrome; PTPN11 and RAF1), and familial schwannomatosis (SMARCB1).
-This panel is part of the Comprehensive Skeletal / Malformation Syndrome Panel.
+The panel is efficient in differential diagnosis of neurofibromatosis and related disorders, such as Legius syndrome (SPRED1), Noonan with multiple lentigines syndrome (aka LEOPARD syndrome; PTPN11 and RAF1), and familial schwannomatosis (SMARCB1).

 Neurofibromatosis type 1 (NF1) is clinically characterized by multiple café-au-lait spots, axillary and inguinal freckling, multiple cutaneous neurofibromas, and iris Lisch nodules.
 Learning disabilities are present in at least 50% of patients.
 Less common but potentially more serious manifestations include plexiform neurofibromas, optic nerve and other central nervous system gliomas, malignant peripheral nerve sheath tumors, scoliosis, tibial dysplasia, and vasculopathy.
 The clinical features are highly variable, even within the same family.
 NF1 is caused by heterozygous mutations in the NF1 gene, encoding neurofibromin.
 About half of the affected individuals have a de novo mutation.
 NF1 is relatively common inherited disorder, the prevalence is 1:3,000.
 Neurofibromatosis type 2 (NF2) is a tumour-prone disorder characterised by the development of multiple schwannomas and meningiomas.
 The hallmark of NF2 is the development of bilateral vestibular schwannomas leading to hearing loss, tinnitus or imbalance or a combination of the three symptoms.
 The other main tumors are schwannomas of the other cranial, spinal and peripheral nerves; meningiomas both intracranial (including optic nerve meningiomas) and intraspinal, and some low-grade central nervous system malignancies (ependymomas).
 Ophthalmic features, including reduced visual acuity and cataract are also prominent.
 Cutaneous features in NF2 are much more subtle than in NF1.
 About 70% of NF2 patients have skin tumours.
 NF2 is caused by mutations in the NF2 gene, and more than 50% of patients represent new mutations and as many as one-third are mosaic for the underlying disease-causing mutation.
 The prevalence of NF2 is 1:60,000.
 Some syndromes share similar clinical features with NF1 and NF2.
 Legius syndrome is a very rare condition charaterized by multiple café-au-lait macules with or without axillary or inguinal freckling.
 About 2% of patients fulfilling diagnostic criteria for NF1 are found to have the genetic mutation underlying Legius syndrome (SPRED1).
 Familial schwannomatosis is characterized by the development of multiple spinal, peripheral, and cranial-nerve schwannomas in the absence of vestibular schwannomas.
 It is inherited in an autosomal dominant manner and caused by mutations in SMARCB1.
 LEOPARD syndrome is a multisystem disorder involving the skin, skeletal and cardiovascular systems.
 The characteristic feature is brown skin spots called lentigines that are similar to freckles.